xAPI-vle/moodle-logstore_xapi/docs/readme.md

 1. Run `sh build.sh` on the branch to be released.
 2. Modify the VERSION file.
 3. Modify the version.php file.
+4. Commit and push the changes made in steps 2 and 3.
-4. Create release on Github.
+5. Create release on Github.
   1. Document patches.
   2. Document minor changes.
   3. Document major changes.